Eryc123Y/FIT2004-Resources/Master Theorem/MT.typ

 ]

 === Exercises
 Below are some recommended exercises to practice the telescoping method.
-#pagebreak()
+But you may also try to solve the problems using recursion tree method, or whatever else, and compare the results.

 #exercise[
   Use the telescoping method to analyze the time complexity of the following recursive algorithm:
   #figure(